Diego Martin: Sport achievers

-Ms. Fana Ashby who was born in Petit Valley has represented Trinidad and Tobago at the 2000 and 2004 Summer Olympics in the one hundred (100) metres and the four x one hundred metres (4 × 100 m) relay.
+Ms. Fana Ashby who was born in Petit Valley has represented Trinidad and Tobago at the 2000 and 2004 Summer Olympics in the 100 metre sprint and the 4 × 100 metre relay.

 Ms. Enid Browne was born in Diego Martin, attended Providence Girls in Belmont and in 1963 represented Trinidad in England at the Netball World Championships.
 "Her stellar performances on the courts led her to be named T&T captain ahead of the second World Championships in 1967 in Australia.
 Her exploits Down Under were heralded by the Australian Press, when T&T finished fourth in the eight-team tournament".

 Mr. Chris Braithwaite was born in Maraval, Diego Martin in 1948, represented Trinidad and Tobago at international athletics meets.
 His first appearance was "at the 1970 Central American and Caribbean Games.
 He later competed at that event in 1982.
 His other major competitions were the 1975 and 1984 Pan-American Games, the inaugural 1983 World Athletics Championships, and the 1978 and 1982 Commonwealth Games.
 Brathwaite attended several schools in the United States, starting at Eastern New Mexico in 1972, moving to Spokane Community College in 1973, and then do most of his studies at the University of Oregon (1974-77), from which he graduated with bachelor's and master's degrees in sociology."
 Mr. Braithwaite died in 1984.